Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 * Many actors or institutions have different objetives of the one you have.
 * Software have bugs and errors.
 They are made by people like you and me, which needs to eat and go to sleep.
 * No technology is agnostic.
-This includes they technology we communicate with, we work with or the one we use to keep us entertaiment.
+This includes they technology we communicate with, we work with or the one we use to keep us entertained.
 * Sometimes we are our worst adversary.
 Be diligent.

 ---

-## References
+## Thank you!

+### Questions ?

 <!--
 Compile an **annotated** list of URLs to source material referenced in making these lessons.